Melissa K. Norris

-These preservation methods will help you build your food storage up and be well prepared in case of an emergency.
+These food preservation methods will help you build up your food storage to be well prepared in case of an emergency.
 Learning these methods to preserve your own food at home is something every family should implement, not just for survival or preparedness, but for frugality, better health, and working together.

-Over the years I've tapped in deeply to the roots my grandparents set long ago.
+Over the years, I’ve tapped into the roots my grandparents set long ago.
 Some of my favorites have been learning how to make homemade vanilla extract and how to water-bath can homemade strawberry jam and other fruit preserves.
-Knowing the difference between water-bath and pressure canning (and which method to use when) is something we all should know.
+Knowing the difference between water-bath and pressure canning (and which method to use when) is something we all should know before jumping into canning for ourselves.

-Other methods I've learned have been how to butcher and put up a whole cow, how to butcher a chicken, and raising chicks for meat.
+Other methods I’ve learned have been how to butcher and put up a whole cow, how to butcher a chicken, and how to raise chicks for meat.

 Why Preserve Food at Home